PDP and the Politics of Disinformation

 The PDP is not capable of constructive criticism because they lack the ability to undertake an analytical, dispassionate and empirical assessment of the political terrain.
 If they were, they would have since adopted the tried and trusted maxim that says, “If you can’t beat them, join them”.
 The APC is waiting with open arms to welcome those who are coming in droves to embrace the winning team – the APC, ably led by Godwin Obaseki, the “wake and see Governor”.

-Edo State Publicity Secretary of the APC
+Azebamwan is the Edo State Publicity Secretary of the APC